 Another man in the house said Buval also held a gun to his head.
 Five other people including were in the home during the incident, but no injuries were reported.

-Foster said at least three rounds were fired into the floor, kitchen ceiling and living room ceiling during the incident.
+Foster said at least three rounds were fired into the floor and the ceilings in the kitchen and living room during the incident.